aryanshetty711/trendalyzer/README.md

 Also displays upcoming tour dates of their top artists via the BandsInTown API.

 Made for CSCE 315 with Shawna Thomas at Texas A&M University with Joseph Chieng, Joseph Carpman, and Aryan Shetty.

+Download zip file to sort code into appropriate directories pre-running: Should run on any web server, you must obtain your own Spotify API tokens to make the login work.